naitik0409/Ultimate-Jarvis/README.md

-# ULTRON — Voice AI Assistant + Coding Agent
+# JARVIS — Voice AI Assistant + Coding Agent

 A terminal-based voice AI assistant with an integrated coding agent, accessible from any directory via the `jarvis` command.